 GeoTrust SSL certification that provides up to 256 bit encryption is used by valdamarkdirect.com to secure all pages where credit card information is required for ordering, thereby offering the highest level of encryption and security possible.
-Sage Pay is used on our secure pages with CVV2/CVC2 verification required to collect/process transaction information and fulfill your ordering.
+Stripe is used on our secure pages with CVV2/CVC2 verification required to collect/process transaction information and fulfil your ordering.

-Click the below logos for more information on Sage Pay policies and GeoTrust certification information.
+Click the below logos for more information on GeoTrust certification information.